sroccaserra/simple-db-test/README.md

 - Reads connection info from a config file
 - Config file path overrideable by an environment variable
 - Private config file override values (ignored by Git, prevents credentials to be commited)
 - Closes the connection in case of error
 - Executes request and provide results as a list or single value
 - Test requests can be executed on various schemas and various hosts, provided the corresponding connection info are provide in the config file.
+This enables you to compare values coming from different schemas in your tests.

 ## Use